ClementTsang/bottom/README.md

 - Officially tested and released for only `x86_64` (and `i686` for Windows)
 - Developed mainly for macOS, Windows, and Linux

-As such, support beyond that is not guaranteed.
-There is now _technically_ support for AArch64 and ARMv7 builds and it is tested on Travis, but I won't be officially supporting it for a bit and some things may or may not work (for example, R/s and W/s for disks doesn't work).
+Anything outside of this (i.e: ARM builds, building on Nightly, building on another OS) is currently not guaranteed, even if it does happen to work.
+For example, ARM is tested against on Travis and release builds are supported, but not all features will work (such as R/s and W/s for disks).

 ### Manually